PratimaMishra28/calculator/README.md

-this is mini calculator for Addition, substraction, Division and Multiplication.
+this is mini calculator for Addition, subtraction, Division and Multiplication. we can add the multipal function in this calculator.